 An honors, pass, fail grading system puts the emphasis on mastering the knowledge students need to practice medicine.
+The honors grade is not used in the first quarter of year one (only) to allow students to make a smooth transition to medical school.
 The honors grade is not used to rank the class numerically but to acknowledge students who have demonstrated superior academic performance.
 Students receive individual evaluations written by the faculty.